fnss/fnss/doc/source/architecture.rst

 In addition, the library also comprises a set of classes to model specific entities.
 These classes are:
  * **Topology**: a base undirected topology.
 Comprises methods for adding, editing and removing nodes and links.
-   This class inherits from `NetworkX <http://networkx.github.io>`_ Graph class.
+   This class inherits from `NetworkX <http://networkx.github.io>`_ OrderedMultiGraph class.
    As a result, all graph algorithms and visualization tools provided by NetworkX can be used on Topology objects as well.
  * **DirectedTopology**: a base directed topology.
 It shares most of the code of the Topology class but in this class links are directed.
-   Similarly to the Topology class, this class inherits from `NetworkX <http://networkx.github.io>`_ DiGraph class.
+   Similarly to the Topology class, this class inherits from `NetworkX <http://networkx.github.io>`_ OrderedMultiDiGraph class.
  * **DatacenterTopology**: a datacenter topology.
    It inherits from the Topology class and comprises additional methods relevant only for datacenter topologies.
  * **TrafficMatrix**: a traffic matrix, capturing the average traffic on a network at a specific point in time.